gergomiklos/smux/README.md

 # smux

-A native terminal multiplexer for macOS built for AI agents.
+An AI-native terminal multiplexer for macOS built.

 Run agents in parallel across split terminals and get notified when they finish.